rajpurkarlab/CheXzero/README.md

 ### Arguments
 * `--cxr_filepath` Directory to load chest x-ray image data from.
-* `--txt_filepath` Directory to load radiology reprot impressions text from.
+* `--txt_filepath` Directory to load radiology report impressions text from.

 Use `-h` flag to see all optional arguments.